cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-4_conducting-interviews-with-finesse.md

 ---
 layout: doc

 title: "Convo 4: In the Arena - Conducting Interviews with Finesse"
 description: "Master the art of conducting user interviews with finesse.
 Learn to build rapport, practice active listening, maintain neutrality, and handle challenging situations to gather authentic and reliable insights."

+ogTitle: "Convo 4: In the Arena - Conducting Interviews with Finesse"
+ogDescription: "Master the art of conducting user interviews with finesse.
+Learn to build rapport, practice active listening, maintain neutrality, and handle challenging situations to gather authentic and reliable insights."

 prev:
   text: "Convo 3: The Art of the Question - Crafting Probes That Uncover Truth"
   link: /courses/the-art-of-the-ask/convo-3_the-art-of-the-question